-Figure 1 - AX102000 Block Diagram
+Figure 1 - AX020510 Block Diagram

-The 40A DC Motor Controller is designed for versatile control of a DC motor or other load up to 40A current.
-In addition to the motor control output, there are two proportional current outputs, two universal inputs and six digital inputs.
-For the universal inputs, controller's flexible circuit design gives the user a wide range of configurable input types.
+The 6 Input 5 Output Valve Controller is designed for extremely versatile control of up to five proportional outputs to directly drive solenoids or other loads.
+Its flexible circuit design gives the user a wide range of configurable input and output types.
 The sophisticated control algorithms allow the user to program the controller for a wide range of applications without the need for custom software.

-The controller has two Universal inputs that can be configured to measure analog voltage or current, frequency/PMW or digital signal and six Digital inputs that are fixed to measure digital on/off signals.
-Measured input data can be sent to a SAE J1939 CAN or used to drive the outputs directly or through the configurable control algorithms.
+The controller has four Universal inputs that can be configured to measure analog voltage or current, frequency/PMW or digital signal and two Digital inputs that can be configured to measure frequency/PWM or digital signals.
+Measured input data can be sent to a SAE J1939 CAN Network or used to drive outputs directly or through the configurable control algorithms.

-The motor control output is of H-bridge type with capability of driving up to 40A continuous current through the load in both directions.
-The proportional outputs can be configured to source current signals up to 2A.
-Any of the outputs can be configured to use any of the on-board inputs as either a control signal or an enable signal as well as SAE J1939 CAN data.
+Half-bridge outputs with high side sourcing up to 2.5A produce the output signals.
+The outputs can be configured to drive proportional current (up to 2.5A), hotshot digital current, proportional voltage (up to power supply), proportional PWM or straight on/off digital loads.
+Any of the five proportional outputs can be configured to use any of the on board inputs as either a control signal or an enable signal as well as SAE J1939 CAN Network data.

-A Windows-based Axiomatic Electronic Assistant (EA) is used to configure the controller via an USB-CAN (AX070501) device.
-Configurable properties, EA setpoints, are outlined in chapter 4.
-Setpoint configuration can be saved in a file which can be used to easily program the same configuration into another 40A DC Motor Controller.
-Throughout this document EA setpoint names are referred with bolded text in double-quotes and the setpoint option is referred with italicized text in single-quotes.
+The Windows-based Axiomatic Electronic Assistant (EA) is used to configure the controller via an USB-CAN (AX070501) device.
+Configurable properties, Axiomatic EA setpoints, are outlined in chapter 4.
+Setpoint configuration can be saved in a file which can be used to easily program the same configuration into another 6 Input 5 Output Valve Controller.
+Throughout this document, Axiomatic EA setpoint names are referred to with bolded text in double-quotes, and the setpoint option is referred to with italicized text in single-quotes.
 For example, "Input Sensor Type" setpoint set to option 'Voltage 0 to 5V'.

-In this document, the configurable properties of the ECU are divided into function blocks, namely Motor Control Function Block, Input Function Block, Output Function Block, Diagnostic Function Block, PID Control Function Block, Lookup Table Function Block, Programmable Logic Function Block, Math Function Block, DTC React Function Block, CAN Transmit Message Function Block and CAN Receive Message Function Block.
+In this document the configurable properties of the ECU are divided into function blocks, namely Input Function Block, Output Function Block, Diagnostic Function Block, PID Control Function Block, Lookup Table Function Block, Programmable Logic Function Block, Math Function Block, DTC React Function Block, CAN Transmit Message Function Block and CAN Receive Message Function Block.
 These function blocks are presented in detail in next subchapters.

-The 40A DC Motor Controller can be ordered using the following part numbers depending on the application.
+The 6 Input 5 Output Valve Controller can be ordered using the following part numbers depending on the application.